Choosing childcare for children with SEND

 In the video below from the Coram Family and Childcare Trust, mum Jade talks about how excellent communication and small adaptations from her childcare provider helped her son, Preston, who has autism, to develop, learn new skills and engage with other children his own age.

-For more videos about childcare experiences from parents of children with SEND,as well as information and guidance on choosing the right provider, please visit the Coram Family and Childcare Trust page.
+For more videos about childcare experiences from parents of children with SEND, as well as information and guidance on choosing the right provider, please visit the Coram Family and Childcare Trust page.

-- Have you any vacancies?
+- Do you currently have any vacancies?

-- How long have you been childminding?
+- How long have you beeb childminding?

 - What extra training have you done?